 (credit: unknown)

-Even though there are times when my body is ahead of current medical knowledge and understanding, I trust myself to make the next right decision given the information available to me at the time.
+Regardless of the situation, I trust myself to make the best decision I can given the information available to me at the time.

 5) My outlook on life and the energy I exude are rare.
 I have a firm grasp on the difference between what I can and can’t control, and I only focus on the things I can control.
 The fact that I seek out joy and do what I can to create the best life possible regardless of my circumstances is unique for someone in my situation.

-I am not sure what I expected my doctor’s response to be, but this was not it.
+I am not sure what I expected my doctor’s response to my inquiry to be, but I was surprised by it.
+It wasn’t that I don’t believe these things to be true; it was more that I expected her to go in a different direction with her response.
 Regardless, her response matches the feedback I have received from other trusted trained professionals and our inner circle truth tellers who are in the trenches with us, and it reaffirmed what I believe to be true about myself.
 Being in the trenches for such a lengthy period of time, it is validating to receive feedback from a trustworthy source that matches the way I see myself and how I have maneuvered on this journey.

 I am grateful that I feel truly seen by my current main doctor.
 I don’t know if she will be able to get me where we want to be, but I do know that she is doing her very best to help.
 And, that is all I can really ask of her.